bmoxb/till/README.md

 ## Known Issues

-* **The code generator is poorly implemented** and should ideally be rewritten:
-  * Storing function parameters in the .data section is both inefficient and causes numerous issues (e.g. overwriting of values still in use).
-  * Recursive functions do not work and will not work until the above point is addressed.
 * All values are stored as 64-bits regardless of type (especially wasteful in the case of Boolean values).
 * The checker is unable to determine whether a function body will always return provided it contains at least one `return` statement.
 * The checker allows for the use of uninitialised variables.